michelg10/build-a-bot/3 - The Liu Idea Bar.md

 ![3b-more-prompt](3b-more-prompt.png)

-Pop quiz!~ What block do you use when you want to present th euser between a small number of choices that might significantly alter your bot's flow?
+Pop quiz!~ What block do you use when you want to present the user between a small number of choices that might significantly alter your bot's flow?

 That's right – it's the Inputs Buttons block!
 Let's drag the Inputs Button block to the end of our flow and populate it with our "Yes" and "No" choices.